Xiongwei26/LRI-XW/README.md

 ## Python Runtime Environment
 The experiments were run on a machine with an AMD EPYC 7302 CPU, a GeForce RTX 2080 Ti and 256GB RAM on Ubuntu 20.04.4 LTS operating system.
 If the user uses the specified LRI database,it will be able to run on a personal computer,Approximately 10MB of memory and 100s of time are required.
+(Note: Determine based on the actual LRI database size.)